-Grievance Protocol
+Grievance/Complaint Protocol

-In the event that a family member or staff member lodges a complaint, the following guidelines will be followed:
+In the event that a family member or staff member is dissatisfied or feels victimized, they are free to lodge a complaint, the following guidelines will be followed:

-- All complaints must be logged with the Head of School or a member of the BCS Board of Trustees. - The Head of School will summarize all complaints in writing. - The Head of School will then investigate the complaint involving all parties and request written summaries. - The Head of School will meet with the parties involved and gather pertinent information and seek a resolution. - The Head of School will document and file summaries, submissions and the resolution.
+- All complaints must be logged with the Head of School or a member of the BCS Board of Trustees. - The Head of School will summarize all complaints in writing. - The Head of School will then investigate the complaint involving all parties and request written summaries. - The Head of School will meetwith the parties involved and gather pertinent information and seek a resolution. - The Head of School will document and file summaries, submissions and the resolution.